fbpx

 Every culture has their own customs and etiquette you need to respect, especially if you’re visiting their country.
 This includes Cambodia where you have to be mindful of the way you interact with people, considering not only their age but also their status.

-Ensure you’re always respectful by reading the basics of Cambodian etiquette and customs, curated by IPS Cambodia.
+Ensure you’re always respectful by reading the basics of Cambodian etiquette and customs, curated by IPS Cambodia, leading real estate agency in Cambodia.

 Sampeah